 Belt had collected the works of novelist Upton Sinclair since he was a student.
 In 1934 he was part of Sinclair’s campaign to become governor of California.
-By then he had established the Elmer Belt Urologic Group, a group practice which moved to its own building on Wilshire Blvd. in 1936; the upper floor of this structure housed his ever-expanding library.
+By then he had established the Elmer Belt Urologic Group, a group practice which moved to its own building on Wilshire Blvd. in 1936; the second floor of this structure housed his ever-expanding library.

 From 1939 through 1954 Belt served as the President of the State Board of Public Health, having been first appointed by California Governor Culbert Olsen and then reappointed by Governor Earl Warren for each of Warren's three terms in office.
 While treating Warren, Belt was able to put the case for a medical school at UCLA, which opened in 1946.
 He was not only instrumental in the founding of the UCLA School of Medicine, he found its first dean, and continued to support it for his whole life.
 Dr. Belt had privileges as a staff, attending, or consulting urologist at many hospitals around Los Angeles County and taught as Clinical Professor of Surgery (Urology) in the UCLA School of Medicine.
 He was acknowledged as a specialist for prostate problems.